seladb/PcapPlusPlus/README.md

     - Sierra (10.12)
     - High Sierra (10.13)

-### Supported Engines and Devices ###
+### Supported Packet Capture Engines ###

-PcapPlusPlus currently works with the following devices:
+PcapPlusPlus currently works with the following packet capture engines:

-1. libpcap live device (on Linux and Mac OS X)
+1. libpcap packet capture (on Linux and Mac OS X)
-2. WinPcap live device (on Windows)
+2. WinPcap packet capture (on Windows)
-3. Vanilla PF_RING device (on Linux)
+3. Vanilla PF_RING (on Linux)
-4. DPDK device (on Linux)
+4. DPDK (on Linux)
-5. Remote live device (on Windows)
+5. WinPcap remote capture (on Windows)
-6. PCAP and PCAPNG file devices
+6. PCAP and PCAPNG files
+7. Raw sockets (on Linux and Windows)

 ### Supported Protocols ###